 - Charlie has been a Fellow in the American College of Trial Lawyers (ACTL) since 2010; a Fellow in the American College of Civil Trial Mediators since 2013; a Member of the National Academy of Distinguished Neutrals since 2011; and AV-rated with Martindale-Hubbell since 1997.

-- He also has been selected by his peers for inclusion in The Best Lawyers in America® in Concord, NH for Mediation and Arbitration; and in Concord, NH by Super Lawyers® for Civil Rights/1st Amendment, Employment/Labor, and Mediation/Arbitration since 2007.
+- He continues to be selected by his peers for inclusion in The Best Lawyers in America® in Concord, NH for Mediation and Arbitration; and in Concord, NH by Super Lawyers® for Civil Rights/1st Amendment, Employment/Labor, and Mediation/Arbitration since 2007.
 He is also named by Best Lawyers® as Concord’s 2023 “Lawyer of the Year” in Arbitration.

 - Charlie has over 41 years of civil litigation trial experience in New Hampshire.
 Charlie has served as a member of the New Hampshire Bar Association’s Ethics Committee, Dispute Resolution Committee, and Mentor Program.
 He also has served on the federal court and state court mediation programs.